 Linguine with Two-Olive Tapenade

 Tapenade made with two types of olives, garlic, parsley, and lemon zest makes a delectable sauce for linguine.
 Chunks of tuna and cherry tomatoes complete the dish.
 Serve it with a salad for a light meal.
-The tapenade can also be served as a dip for crudites or a zesty sauce for grilled fish.
-For best results, choose olives with distinctive flavors, such as those suggested below.

 - Servings: 4

 Photography: Charles Watson

 - One 6-ounce can tuna, packed in water, drained

 - 1 1/2 cups cherry tomatoes, quartered

 - 1/3 cup pitted brine-cured olives, such as Kalamata (about 16)